WhoIsSethDaniel/goldsmith.nvim/README.md

         - [x] auto-formatting
         - [x] auto-highlighting symbols
         - [x] refresh code lenses
-    - [ ] errorformats for at least some of the commands
-    - [ ] fix constant 'check'ing in tools modules
-    - [ ] figure out why there is a periodic error on startup having to do with CursorHold autocommands - seems like a race condition - it looks like gopls is taking longer than expected to start and some neovim lsp lua code expects there to be a client (line 461 of /usr/share/nvim/runtime/lua/vim/lsp/handlers.lua -- client_id is nil).
+    - [x] figure out why there is a periodic error on startup having to do with CursorHold autocommands - seems like a race condition - it looks like gopls is taking longer than expected to start and some neovim lsp lua code expects there to be a client (line 461 of /usr/share/nvim/runtime/lua/vim/lsp/handlers.lua -- client_id is nil).
           It's periodic because gopls doesn't exit right away.
 It hangs around waiting for more connections.
+    - [x] errorformats for at least some of the commands
+    - [ ] fix constant 'check'ing in tools modules
 - [ ] README should have basic install instructions once ready for release
     - [ ] screenshots